rlk/site/courses/csc3102/topic1.md

 - How would you find the smallest element in a collection of numbers?
 The largest?

 - If we know the elements appear in some sorted order, how does each of the basic operations change?

-- If you're enumerating a sequence container and you decide to delete an element, what care must be taken to ensure that you can continue scanning?